dking949/fpl-transers-frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## TODO
+## Roadmap
-- More Color and Styling
+- Add Tailwind CSS (maybe)
-- More features
+- Captaincy widget.
+Would show all captaincy picks made by players that week.
-- Rename variables in API
+- Time to deadline timer Widget.